 There’s nowhere better for shopping in Manchester than the Trafford Centre.
 It’s kind of like the holy mecca for retail addicts, with tons of big names under one roof.
 But what makes it extra special?
 Its unique architecture resembles the grand baroque era, and is annually decked out with sparkling Christmas lights once the festive season comes around.

-Manchester’s Christmas lights are officially back, and just like recent years, people enjoying the city can enjoy a huge trail of them spanning across some of the most popular areas in town.
+Manchester’s Christmas lights are making a return, and just like recent years, people enjoying the city can enjoy a huge trail of them spanning across some of the most popular areas in town.
 It’s free to do, and perfect for festive strolls in the evening.
-However, for more added magic this Christmas, Mancs can venture to beautifully-curated, twinkling light trails in and around the region such as Christmas at Dunham Massey and Heaton Park, the Twilight Trail at Mayfield Park and Glow at RHS Bridgewater.
+However, for more added magic this Christmas, Mancs can venture to beautifully-curated, twinkling light trails in and around the region such as Christmas at Dunham Massey and and Glow at RHS Bridgewater currently confirmed for the 2024 season.

 Nothing beats kicking back in a cosy spot on a cold day, and luckily for us, Manchester is absolutely full of ’em.
 From the alpine-themed huts at Bar Hütte to the wintery terrace at The Refuge, the Teepee at The Oast House to The Black Friar’s Winter Tavern, there’s plenty to choose from – with many of which serving up proper hearty grub and warming glasses of mulled wine.
 And how can you not have a least one mulled wine this festive season?